 You calculate the amount of sales tax due by multiplying the taxable receipt by the combined state and local sales tax rate for the locality where the goods or service are delivered to your customer.
 (See Tax Bulletin Sales Tax Rate Publications (TB-ST-820) to find the rates.)

 Showing the sales tax on the invoice

-Sales tax is calculated on the total of all taxable items or services on the bill or invoice, not on each individual item or service.
-If you sell only taxable items or services, the entire invoice amount is the taxable receipt and is subject to sales tax.
+Sales tax is calculated based on the total purchase price paid on all taxable items or services on the bill or invoice.
+If you sell only taxable items or services, the entire invoice amount is the amount subject to sales tax.
 If you sell a combination of taxable and nontaxable goods and services, you must identify which of the items are taxable and which are not.
 You must separately state the total amount of sales tax due on any receipt or invoice that you give to your customer.